Zowe-Java-SDK/zowe-client-java-sdk-examples/README.md

 ## Logger

-Logger packaged used for the project is log4j2.
+Logger packaged used for the project is logback.

-Under 'resources' directory you will find the logger configuration file log4j2.xml.
+Under 'resources' directory you will find the logger configuration file logback.xml.

-Change <Root level="debug"> assignment accordingly for your needs.

 ## Documentation